cdktf/projen-cdktf-hybrid-construct/examples/terraform-module/API.md

 - *Type:* any

-List of security group rules to add to the security group created [object Object].
+List of security group rules to add to the security group created.

 ---